space-apes/codeBowl/codeBowlComplexBackup.md

 # Project 7: CodeBowl
 CodeBowl is a 1v1, turn-based, tile-based, risk-management game with RPG elements.
-Based loosely around ball sports like soccer/american football but with ability to knock players out of the game or kill them permanently.
+Based loosely around ball sports like soccer/american football but with ability to knock players out of the game.
 Inspired by classic board game: Blood Bowl.
 - 1v1: this game is a 2 player competitive game
 - Turn-Based: Turns alternate between users where a user chooses actions for their team players then the other user chooses actions for their team players for 16 total turns
 - Tile-Based: teams of 7 players spread out on 20Lx11W tile grid on their respective sides of the board